Can Chickens Eat Apples? [What About The Core, Seeds and Peels?]

 Among the creative ways to serve apples to your hens are to string apples with thread along with other foods like popcorn, cranberries, raisins, and watermelon, etc. to create a garland.

-You could hang the apples on the chicken run, where your hens will enjoy pecking at them from where they hang.
 Make sure that you remove the string, as soon as the birds finish eating, as it could be a potential choking hazard.

 Some keepers get very fancy and offer stuffed apples to their chickens; you could stuff them with peanut butter and or dried fruit, but make sure you remove the core and the seeds.